Infectious Disease · Respiratory Infections

 3

-Oseltamivir is the neuraminidase inhibitor of choice for treatment and post-exposure prophylaxis in high-risk patients.
+Oseltamivir is the neuraminidase inhibitor of choice for treatment and should be initiated within 48 hours of symptom onset to reduce duration.

 Confidence: